ragaar/SWN/Notes.md

   + Underwater

++ Mission
-Nandez + Squad looking for Fabricators
+  + Nandez + Squad looking for Fabricators

-Fritz + Dallas head towards the ship's Engines
+  + Fritz + Dallas head towards the ship's Engines
+    + Within a week or so the engines can go catastrophic if they're not oriented properly.

-Beowulf + Squad moving towards Bridge and looking for survivors
+  + Beowulf + Squad moving towards Bridge and looking for survivors